 - Update plugins, themes, and software — Outdated software is the leading cause of website security breaches.
 Update your CMS, plugins, and dependencies promptly.
 Always back up before updating, and test on a staging environment if possible.

-- Review SEO fundamentals — Use Meta Tag Checker to verify that your key pages have proper title tags, meta descriptions, Open Graph tags, and heading structure.
-It's easy for these to get accidentally removed or broken during content updates.
+- Review SEO fundamentals — Verify that your key pages have proper title tags, meta descriptions, Open Graph tags, and heading structure.
+It's easy for these to get accidentally removed or broken during content updates, especially after CMS upgrades.

 - Check backups — Verify that your automated backups are running and that you can actually restore from them.
 A backup you can't restore from is no backup at all.
 Test a restore at least once a quarter.